firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Repo-Setup/Xilinx-XDMA-Template.rst

 Next, we will bootstrap the machine by installing Miniforge Conda, our software package manager, and set up a default software environment using Conda.

-You should select a location where you want conda to be installed.
-This can be an existing Miniforge Conda install, or a directory (that does not exist) where you would like conda to be installed.
+You should select a location where you want Conda to be installed.
+This can be an existing Miniforge Conda install, or a directory (that does not exist) where you would like Conda to be installed.

 Replace ``REPLACE_ME_USER_CONDA_LOCATION`` in the command below with your chosen path and run it: